nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Graph-View.md

 - ahead/behind indicators

 #### Note
-> - You can change the tracked upstream branch in the (Branches View)[Branches-View.md#upstream-tracked-branch].
+> - You can change the tracked upstream branch in the [Branches View](Branches-view.md#upstream-tracked-branch).
 >   This will affect the display of the relative commits ahead / behind 'Puzzle Piece' icons and indicators in the _Branch Label_.
 > The commits ahead / behind indicators may appear slightly different in the variations of the **Graph View**.